Telomerase: Drugs

 The ability to maintain functional telomeres may be one mechanism that allows cancer cells to grow in vitro for decades.
 Telomerase activity is necessary to preserve many cancer types and is inactive in somatic cells, creating the possibility that telomerase inhibition could selectively repress cancer cell growth with minimal side effects.
 If a drug can inhibit telomerase in cancer cells, the telomeres of successive generations will progressively shorten, limiting tumor growth.

-Telomerase is a good biomarker for cancer detection because most human cancer cells express high levels of it.
-Telomerase activity can be identified by its catalytic protein domain (hTERT). is the rate-limiting step in telomerase activity.
-It is associated with many cancer types.
+Telomerase is a good biomarker for cancer detection because about 85% of human cancer cells express high levels of it.
+Telomerase activity can be identified by its catalytic protein domain (hTERT). hTERT is believed to be the rate-limiting step in telomerase activity, and as a consequence, increased hTERT expression is associated with elevated telomerase activity in many cancer types.
 Various cancer cells and fibroblasts transformed with hTERT cDNA have high telomerase activity, while somatic cells do not.
 Cells testing positive for hTERT have positive nuclear signals.
 Epithelial stem cell tissue and its early daughter cells are the only noncancerous cells in which hTERT can be detected.
 Since hTERT expression is dependent only on the number of tumor cells within a sample, the amount of hTERT indicates the severity of cancer.

 The expression of hTERT can also be used to distinguish benign tumors from malignant tumors.
 Malignant tumors have higher hTERT expression than benign tumors.
+Although developing, telomerase inhibition within malignant cancer cells can theoretically be used as a potential treatment.
 Real-time reverse transcription polymerase chain reaction (RT-PCR) quantifying hTERT expression in various tumor samples verified this varying expression.

+Telomeres in non-cancerous human cells are generally longer than in cancer cells, and telomerase-inhibiting therapy aims to selectively suppress telomerase activity in cancer cells while preserving normal telomerase activity in non-tumor cells.
+Telomere-targeted treatments include oligonucleotides, nucleosides, small molecule inhibitors, and more.
+Various natural compounds have been identified as having telomerase inhibitory properties, such as oleic acid, a fatty acid found in vegetable and animal oils.

 Figure 4:A) Tumor cells expressing hTERT will actively degrade some of the protein and process for presenting.
 The major histocompatibility complex 1(MHC1), can then present the hTERT epitote.
 CD8- T cells that have antigen-specific T cell receptors against hTERT will then bind to the presented epitote.
 B) As a result of the antigenic binding, the T cells will release cytotoxins, which can be absorbed by the affected cell.
 C) These cytotoxins induce multiple proteases and result in apoptosis (or cell death).

 The lack of telomerase does not affect cell growth until the telomeres are short enough to cause cells to "die or undergo growth arrest".
 However, inhibiting telomerase alone is not enough to destroy large tumors.
 It must be combined with surgery, radiation, chemotherapy or immunotherapy.

-Cells may reduce their telomere length by only 50-252 base pairs per cell division, which can lead to a long lag phase.
+Cells may reduce their telomere length by only 50–252 base pairs per cell division, which can lead to a long lag phase.